Updated: Oct 18

 Sesame seeds - tahini's single ingredient - is one of the oldest crops known to humanity; it was mainly used as a source of oil.
-The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the gods sesame wine.
+The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the god sesame wine.

 Packed with Vitamins & Minerals Tahini is a good source of B vitamins and vitamin E, along with important minerals such as magnesium, copper, phosphorus, manganese, iron, and zinc.

-Rich in Protein Up to 20% of the sesame seed is complete protein, making it a high protein source than most nuts.
+Rich in Protein Up to 20% of the sesame seed is a complete protein, making it a high protein source than most nuts.

-High Calcium Content Sesame seeds contain almost triple the amount of calcium than in milk per gram, making it a great addition to vegan diet and for these who have dairy allergy.
+High Calcium Content Sesame seeds contain almost triple the amount of calcium than in milk per gram, making it a great addition to a vegan diet and for those who have a dairy allergy.

 Plant-Based Fat Sesame seeds contain up to 55% unsaturated fats.
 This type of healthy fat helps lower harmful cholesterol levels as well as lowers the risk of heart disease and stroke.

-Source of Iron Two tablespoons of tahini contain 2.6 mg iron, which is 14% of the recommended daily intake.
+Source of Iron Two tablespoons of tahini contain 2.6 mg of iron, which is 14% of the recommended daily intake.

 Cancer Prevention The Sesamin and Sesamolin lignans in tahini can bind to estrogen receptors, which may protect against hormone-related cancers.

-Helps Improve Skin Health The high zinc and copper content in sesame seeds support collagen production, giving your skin more elasticity, help it look more healthy and repair damaged body tissue.
+Helps Improve Skin Health The high zinc and copper content in sesame seeds support collagen production, giving your skin more elasticity, helping it look more healthy, and repairing damaged body tissue.